gnzlbg/static_vector/README.md

      be provided by these if `noexcept(false)`.

   2. Out-of-bounds unchecked access (`front/back/pop_back` when empty, unchecked random-access).
-Defined as undefined behavior.
+These are undefined behavior (an `assertion` is encouraged as a quality of implementation issue).

-  3. Out-of-bounds checked access, `at`, which throws `out_of_range` exception, and provides the strong-guarantee.
+  3. Out-of-bounds checked access, `at`, which throws `out_of_range` exception.

   4. Insertion exceeding the capacity (`push_back`, `insert`, `emplace`, ..).
-     **Open question**: what to do here.
+     These are undefined behavior (an `assertion` is encouraged as a quality of implementation issue).
+This is still an open question:

-The capacity of the vector is fixed at compile-time.
+This last point is controversial.
+First, the capacity of the vector is fixed at compile-time.
 Is exceeding the capacity, on, e.g., `push_back`: a `bad_alloc`, `out_of_range`, or even a `logic_error`?

-For API-similarity with `std::vector` throwing an exception is desired, but should it be considered to define these as undefined behavior and encourage implementations to provide an `assertion` as a quality of implementation issue?

-Since `push_back` for `inline_vector` can be much cheaper than for `std::vector` (since memory will never be reallocated), should we provide `_unchecked` variants of these operations in which exceeding the capacity is defined as undefined behavior?
+The author considers that exceeding the capacity of a fixed-capacity vector is actually a `logic_error`.

+Second, for API-similarity with `std::vector`, throwing an exception is desired.
+On the other hand, the capacity is fixed, no memory allocations can occur, and as a consequence `_unchecked` versions of these operations are desired in some use cases (see below).

+Open questions (feedback required):

+- What kind of error is exceeding the capacity of a fixed-capacity vector?
+- Should we:
+  - provide the same API as `std::vector` and just throw `bad_alloc`?
+  - provide `_unchecked` versions of these operations?
-Should we make all of these operations unchecked?
+  - make all of these operations unchecked?

-The current implementation actually makes all of these operations unchecked, and provides an assertion.
-But a good balance that significantly increases the API could be:
+The current revision (-1) of this proposal considers these logic errors, makes all of these operations unchecked, violating the preconditions is undefined behavior, and recommends an assertion

+Note: providing `_unchecked` versions of these operations significantly increases the API of `inline_vector`, but doing so, and preserving `std::vector` semantics for the checked operations, might be a good tradeoff:

   - checked (throws `bad_alloc` like `std::vector`): `push_back`,
     `emplace_back`, `emplace`, `insert`, ...